laiba-javaid/SortedList/README.md

-This repository contains all the basic functions sorted list including insertion, deletion, updation, and getValue etc using data structure and algorithms in c++.
+This repository contains all the basic functions of sorted list including insertion, deletion, updation, and getValue etc using data structure and algorithms in c++.